trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 linked [here](https://dust.tt/trigaten/a/98bdd65cb7).
 The system reads a math problem (e.g. `What is 20 times 5^6?`), extracts the numbers and the operations, and reformats them for a calculator app (e.g. `20*5^6`).
 It then sends the reformatted equation to Google's calculator app, and returns the result.
+Note that the original paper performs fine tuning on the router, but I do not in this example.
 Let's walk through how this works:

 First, I made a simple dataset in the Dust `Datasets` tab (don't forget to hit update!).